ebpf-io/ebpf.io-website/src/posts/2022-11-17-why-ebpf/index.md

 {{/preview}}

-November 4th, 2022

 Author: Jean Yang - Akita Software, Bill Mulligan - Isovalent

-## Why eBPF for All Means People Don’t Need to Care about eBPF

 A couple months ago, the two of us got to talking about a phenomenon we both observed.